ATTENTION PHONE WEBSITE VIEWERS! Click on the three lines on the left side!

 I normally have 3-4 litters per year.
 I am a small breeder so I do not have puppies ALL the time.
 I normally have a litter every few months but sometimes there heat cycles can overlap and I ended up with them back to back.

-I only deliver puppies.
+I PERSONALLY deliver puppies.
 NO SHIPPING!!
-Please see my page that says prices for other services.
+I do NOT trust other people with my puppies and I also do NOT trust putting a puppy on a plane by itself.
+Please see my page that says prices.
 For more in depth details.

 No. There is no such thing as a "Tiny toy" or "Teacup".
 The sizes are as followed: Toy, Miniature, and Standard.
 "Tiny Toy" and "Teacup" are marketing terms used by breeders to explain there higher pricing and make them seem different.
 They are smaller than the breeds standards and shouldn't be bred.
-Breeding smaller dogs comes with a greater risk of issues during birth.
+Breeding smaller dogs comes with a greater risk of issues during birth among many other issues.
 There is always a runt in a litter, that is smaller than everyone else, however it is still a Toy and does not hold more or less value then the rest of the litter.

 The Poodle Club of America, Inc. says "The terms such as "Royal Standard", "Tea Cup Toy", or "Tiny Toy Poodle" are marketing gimmicks, used to promote the sale of animals that are dramatically over or under the norm in size."

 A lot does into figuring out a puppies adult weight.
 There is the genetic screening that gives a projected adult weight, most of the time I find it to not be accurate.
 There is the weight of mom and dad that can give you an est. adult weight, however some puppies can be way smaller or bigger than the parents.
+Genetics are weird like that.
+You have to remember that Mini/Toy Poodles have come from Standards so some of that gene is still in them, which can cause puppies out of the litter to be a much bigger size.
+It all depends on how the genes line up in each individual puppy.
 The amount of food you fed them and type of food can make them weight more/less.
 There is no way of knowing exactly how much the puppy will weight as an adult.
 I do my best to give an estimated adult weight but I can not guarantee a weight.